r0ger27/Login-Forgetting/README.md

 ![alt text](https://i.ibb.co/Trtkdy9/Login-Forgetting-2.png)

 - added: Alert if data in TextField incorrect
-- added: The keyboard does not come around in the text field
+- added: The keyboard does not come around in the text field (all Landscapes OFF)
 - added: The keyboard hide on tap's by the screen (all values in TextField remain)